janphilippfranken/scai/README.md

     <img src="assets/stack.jpg" alt="contract" width="20%">
 </p>

-Large language models (LLMs) are an exciting technologoy.
-However, achieving vertical momentum of the LLM stack from a pre-trained base model to instruction-following and chat models is a challenging process.
-This momentum is primarily driven by human-annotated data, such as preference labels used for supervised fine-tuning.
-As LLMs become more capable, the effectiveness of methods relying on human annotators may decrease.
+Large language models (LLMs) are an exciting technology.
+However, transitioning from a base model to useful instruction-following and chat models is a challenging process.
+This vertical momentum is primarily driven by data, such as human preference labels used for supervised fine-tuning.
+As LLMs become more capable, the effectiveness of methods relying on human oversight are likely going to decrease [e.g. [1](https://arxiv.org/pdf/1606.06565.pdf), [2](https://arxiv.org/pdf/2211.03540.pdf), [3](https://arxiv.org/pdf/2212.08073.pdf)]
+.
+This opens the door for exciting methods based on self-impovement! :

 #### The SCAI Approach